 Catching and blocking spam emails is, has and probably always will be one of the biggest annoyances on the internet.
 One fantastic solution to the problem is using a recaptcha field.
 This method works well... downsides?
-You have to have a cumbersom recaptcha spam captcha field on all of your forms.
+You have to have a cumbersom character input field on all of your forms.
 This isn't always an issue however it often clashes with design, especially if you are trying to put a quick email form into a small space.

-A honeypot captcha is simple.
+The honeypot captcha method is actually fairly simple.
 Put a field onto your form that humans won't fill out.
 Most spam bots search for forms, fill out every field and submit it.
 If the honeypot captcha field is filled out then you know that it is a spam submission.